-This decadent, yet relatively nutritious and healthy peanut butter, banana, and honey sandwich concept was originally reated by celebrity chef Bryan Voltaggio for the Grain Foods Foundation.
+This decadent, yet relatively nutritious and healthy peanut butter, banana, and honey sandwich concept was originally created by celebrity chef Bryan Voltaggio for the Grain Foods Foundation.

 Though this peanut butter and honey sandwich may seem straight-forward for dairy-free diners, milk ingredients can linger in many brands of bread.
-I often bake our own bread (my primary wheat bread recipe is in Go Dairy Free), but when I’m seeking a short cut, I prefer the whole grain breads produced by Rudi’s Bakery (they also bake bread under the brand names of Vermont Bread Company, The Baker, and Matthew’s All Natural – at last check).
-When I contacted them prior, they stated that they have a dedicated dairy-free bakery, and all of their organic products are egg-free, too.
-Most of their breads are vegan, but a few contain honey.
+I often bake our own bread (my primary wheat bread recipe is in Go Dairy Free).
+But when I’m seeking a short cut, I prefer the whole grain breads produced by Rudi’s Bakery or Silver Hills Bakery (at last check, both brands had dedicated dairy-free facilities).

-Rudi’s also has an organic gluten-free line of bread products (dairy-free, but they do contain eggs) that I’ve heard good things about, but haven’t tried as of yet.
+Rudi’s also has an organic gluten-free line of bread products (dairy-free, but they do contain eggs) that I’ve heard good things about.
+Silver Hills Bakery produces gluten-free, dairy-free breads via their Little Northern Bakehouse, which I found pretty impressive for sandwiches.

 - 12 slices whole grain or gluten-free bread (see my notes above on dairy-free bread)